Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Alawa has 14 operational public transport stops, all of which are bus services.
-These stops cater to 29 different routes that facilitate a total of 2,162 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 150 meters to the nearest stop.
+Alawa has 14 operational public transport stops, all serving buses.
+These stops are covered by 29 different routes, offering a total of 2,162 weekly passenger trips.
+Residents' access to transport is rated excellent, with an average distance of 150 meters to the nearest stop.
+Most residents commute outwards from Alawa, which is predominantly residential.
+Cars are the primary mode of transport, used by 85% of residents, while cycling accounts for 4%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport